Spa Business Plan Template & Example

 While [Founder] has never run a day spa herself, she has extensive experience providing massages and working in major spas for the past 20 years.
 He began his career in [19xx] when she received a certification from [Massage School] and began work at [major chain], where she worked for X years.

-[Founder] graduated from the University of ABC where she majored in Communications.
+[Founder] graduated from the University of ABC, where she majored in Communications.

 [Other person’s name] will serve as the customer service manager.
-[He/she] has extensive experience the hospitality industry.
+[He/she] has extensive experience in the hospitality industry.

 • Cosmetologists (3 to start)